Creapptor/passdock/README.md

 ## API and Sample Code

-We do have [API](https://api.passdock.com/api) to interact with Passdock.
+We do have [API](https://api.passdock.com/doc) to interact with Passdock.

+Check the [wiki](https://github.com/Creapptor/passdock/wiki) for a complete endpoint description with sample curl codes.

 Here is the list of sample code we offer to get started.